 Schedule is intended to show information for 10 years.
-Information prior to the 2014 valuation is not available.
-However, additional years will be included as they become available.
+Because the Commission participates in the County of Roanoke, Virginia's retirement plan, prior to 2015 the Commission's information was included in the County's schedules.
+Therefore, no additional data is currently available.
+Additional years will be included as they become available.